deividfoggi/multistage-pipeline-static-web-site/README.md

 ## Demo the scenario

+1. Import this repository into Azure Repos: https://learn.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops

-1. Create a yaml based build pipeline using the file .azure/azure-pipelines.yml.
+2. Create a yaml based build pipeline using the file .azure/azure-pipelines.yml.

-2. Run the pipeline in Azure DevOps.
+3. Run the pipeline in Azure DevOps.

-3. Once the pipeline is completed, the static web site will be available in the respective storage account.
+4. Once the pipeline is completed, the static web site will be available in the respective storage account.
 To access the web site, get the URL in the storage account: Settings > Endpoints > Static website.

-4. Notice in the website home page that the following values are fullfilled by the pipeline using the variables groups as the source value:
+5. Notice in the website home page that the following values are fullfilled by the pipeline using the variables groups as the source value:

     - `Environment`
     - `Storage Account`: storage account name

-## Expand the scenario
+## Adding new variables

 1. Add a new variable in the .env file, for instance: